Christening, Bar mitzvah, Bat mitzva

 Baptism is significant in that it represents the forgiveness and cleansing from sin that comes through faith in Jesus Christ.
 Baptism publicly acknowledges one’s confession of faith and belief in the gospel message.
 It also symbolizes the sinner’s entrance into the community of believers (the church).

-Samples of my baptisms photography can be also seen at:
+Samples of my baptisms photography can also be seen at: